A sentiment that I often hear is why do all these technological advancements feel like they are coming at break-neck speed all at once.

 You might be someone who finds that the hype around technologies such as the Metaverse & Artificial Intelligence feels familiar and yet somehow different at the same time.
 That's not surprising, a lot of the lexicon related to these technological advancements isn't new but it is being applied in new ways with new meanings.

-For example, we've had Virtual Reality technology for 30 years, virtual worlds (Metaverses) for almost 20 years, decentralised data technology for debatably even longer, and Artificial Intelligence for arguably longer than that.
+For example, we've had Virtual Reality technology for 30 years, virtual worlds (Metaverses) for almost 20 years, decentralized data technology for debatably even longer, and Artificial Intelligence for arguably longer than that.

 These advancements include but are not limited to:

-- The Metaverse: a re-platforming of digital experiences.
+The Metaverse/Spatial Web: a re-platforming of digital experiences.

 What has changed in recent years is the digital infrastructure and the growing capability for these technologies to be interoperable.

-Alongside the technological developments, global attitudes have been dramatically shifted by the pandemic lockdowns.
-These include the pervasiveness of remote work, globalisation and online socialisation, which make the advancements of these technologies relevant and significant to the digital age we live in.
+Alongside technological developments, global attitudes have been dramatically shifted by the pandemic lockdowns.
+These include the pervasiveness of remote work, globalization and online socialization, which make the advancements of these technologies relevant and significant to the digital age we live in.

-You might find all these terms to be a bit 'buzzy' or have negative connotations but I think it's important to recognise how the recent coverage of this emerging technological convergence mirror the inception of the internet, back when it was described as a 'passing fad' and that everything online is a scam.
+You might find all these terms to be a bit 'buzzy' or have negative connotations but I think it's important to recognize how the recent coverage of this emerging technological convergence mirrors the inception of the internet, back when it was described as a 'passing fad' and that everything online is a scam.

 I'd like you to ponder your answer to these two questions:

-One thing above all else is certain, this convergence of digital technologies will have a monumental impact our social, economic and political infrastructure.
+One thing above all else is certain, this convergence of digital technologies will have a monumental impact on our social, economic, and political infrastructure.
 It is important that people from all walks of life are included in that discussion as everyone will be impacted.

-I've set up an inclusive community centred around Decentralisation, the Metaverse, Web3 & AI.
-This learning collective aims to creating a greater sense of community, collaboration & resource sharing surrounding these emerging technologies.
+I've set up an inclusive community centered around Decentralisation, the Metaverse, Web3 & AI.
+This learning collective aims to create a greater sense of community, collaboration & resource-sharing surrounding these emerging technologies.